 Why must shippers understand the harmonized tariff schedule and harmonized tariff code?

 Shippers must correctly identify and classify goods so that the correct import duty rate will be applied in the country of import.
-Therefore, if the incorrect classification of goods is made then shippers can be paying a higher or lower rate of import duty.
+If the incorrect classification of goods is made, shippers can be paying a higher or lower rate of import duty.
 As a result, customs authorities will issue fines and financial penalties for incorrect classification of goods.
-On top of that, additional costs for wharf and storage charges can also be incurred if there are delays due to incorrect classification.

 How is the HS code used throughout the customs clearance process?